-Sharafaddin Khorāsāni: Death (From Persian)
+Sharafaddin Khorāsāni: Graveyard (From Persian)

 By Sharafaddin Khorasani